cody-joe-gilbert/blockchain-sp20/cjg_trade_example/README.md

 * ABAC-enforced functions
 * The L/C must be in the 'ACCEPTED' status and good must be shipped prior to CL request
 * The Lender-provided discounted amount must be greater than 0 and less than or equal to the remaining unpaid trade amount.
-* The Lender cannot request payment if they do not own the L/C
+* The Lender cannot request payment if they do not ls own the L/C

 ### Dev Example with CLI
 This section covers how to execute the trade workflow extension using the development environment.
 The following